RobotLocomotion/drake/doc/_pages/from_source.md

 ## Running the Python Bindings after a CMake Install

-To run the installed copy of `pydrake`, you will also need to have your ``PYTHONPATH`` configured correctly.
+To run the installed copy of `pydrake` (assuming you've installed Drake as a shared library), you will also need to have your ``PYTHONPATH`` configured correctly.

 *Ubuntu 22.04 (Jammy):*